cyverse/irods-adm/coding-standards-bash.md

 ### Executable File Organization

 If there is a `help` function, it should go at the top of the file just below the shebang line.
-Below this should come any includes, `set` statements, and environmentvariable and constant declarations.
+Below this should come any includes, `set` statements, and environment variable and constant declarations.
 If the logic has been decomposed into functions, the functions other than `help` should be come next, followed by the invocation of `main`.